Dancing Queen (Girls' Generation song)

 "Dancing Queen" is a Korean song by South Korean girl group Girls' Generation.
 It was released on December 21, 2012, as the lead single from their fourth Korean studio album, I Got a Boy (2013).
 Recorded in 2008, the song was initially scheduled to be released as the title track for the group's second studio album.
 Nevertheless, the plan was withdrawn, and "Gee" and the titular EP was released instead as their first extended play.

 "Dancing Queen" is a remake of the 2008 single "Mercy" by Duffy.
 It is the first Korean material released by the group after a fourteen-month hiatus from the South Korean music scene to focus on the Japanese music market with their 2012 album Girls & Peace.
 The song received generally positive reviews from music critics, who favored its "funky pop" production as opposed to the group's signature electropop styles.
 Commercially, the single peaked atop the Gaon Digital Chart and at number two on the Korea K-Pop Hot 100, and has sold over 500,000 digital units.

 Live performances

 Girls' Generation performed "Dancing Queen" and "I Got a Boy" live on M!
 Countdown on January 3, 2013."
 The group also performed it on their MBC comeback special, Girls' Generation's Romantic Fantasy.

 Commercial reception

-"Dancing Queen" sold 139,344 copies after its first day of sales and went on to reach number eleven on the Gaon Singles Chart in its first week.
+"Dancing Queen" sold 139,344 copies after its first day of sales and went on to reach number eleven on the Gaon Digital Chart in its first week.
+In the second week, the single peaked at number one.
 It also debuted at number two on K-Pop Hot 100.
 It has sold over 1,010,545 copies.